bUnit-dev/bUnit/README.md

 	</tr>
 </table>

-## Milestones to v1.0.0

-These are the current goals that should be reached before v1.0.0 is ready:

-- **Stabilize the APIs**, such that they work equally well with both xUnit, NUnit, and MSTest as the underlying test framework.
-The general goals are to make it easy for developers to create the tests they need, and to fall into the pit of success.
-- **Get the Razor-based testing to be stable**, e.g. make the discovery and running of tests defined in .razor files stable and efficient.
-This includes adding support for NUnit and MSTest as test runners.
-- **Improve the documentation**.
-It’s a good idea to get an experienced technical editor to review the documentation, making sure it is clear and understandable.
-In addition to this, more ‘How to’ guides are planned in the [Update Docs](https://github.com/egil/bunit/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22updated+docs%22) milestone.
-- **Join the .NET Foundation.**.
-This project is too large for one person to be the owner and the sole maintainer, so the plan is to apply for membership as soon as possible - most likely close to or after v1.0.0 ships - and to get the required support and guidance to ensure the project long term.

-In the post-v1.0.0 to v1.0.x time frame, focus will be on improving performance.
-In particular, it would be nice to reduce the spin-up time of about one second.

 ## Contributors

 Shout outs and a big thank you [to all the contributors](https://github.com/egil/bunit/graphs/contributors) to the library, including those that raise issues, provide input to issues, and those who send pull requests.
 Thank you!